jaygreco/BTCTicker/README.md

 Finally, for those who are not iPhone developers, and cannot find a way to sign the package for their iOS device, I will be submitting the 1.0 verson to Apple for App Store approval.
 Keeping the open-source motif, it will be free :)

-If you like BTCTicker, please contribute on GitHub, or consider making a small BTC donation :)
+If you like BTCTicker, please contribute on GitHub, or consider making a BTC donation :)
 1NXWWojVhD8kJ63FagytpDQuXDedBBQHzw